Fully-Managed Windows Cloud Servers

 This means you can have all the advantages of a Windows Cloud server without your own in-house IT skills.

-Prices depend on the amount or memory, hard disk space, CPU power, bandwidth and administrative effort you need and start from £35/month, with no commitment to continue past the current month.
+Prices depend on the amount or memory, hard disk space, CPU power, backup strategy, bandwidth and administrative effort you need and start from £35/month, with no commitment to continue past the current month.

 Contact Us for a Quote